szantaii/easy-install-bcm2835/README.md

 ## About

-This project only provides an easy-to-use installer and uninstaller script for [Mike McCauley's bcm2835 C library for the Raspberry Pi](https://www.airspayce.com/mikem/bcm2835/).
+This project simply provides an easy-to-use installer and uninstaller script for [Mike McCauley's bcm2835 C library for the Raspberry Pi](https://www.airspayce.com/mikem/bcm2835/).

-This project is meant to be used on [Raspberry Pi OS (32 or 64 bit)](https://www.raspberrypi.com/software/).
+This project was written to be used on [Raspberry Pi OS (32 or 64 bit)](https://www.raspberrypi.com/software/).
 It may work on other distributions but it is not guaranteed to do so.

 ## License